crimist/trakx/README.md

 Some clients will ignore the port that you set on your HTTP tracker and will instead hit 80.
 To stop this you can add
 `iptables -A INPUT -p tcp --dport 80 -m string ! --string "/announce?info_hash" --algo bm -j REJECT`

-If you're going to be serving a lot of clients take a lot at the sysctl tuning the resources section.
-The default parameters may not fair well.
+If you're going to be serving a lot of clients take a look at the sysctl tuning the resources section.
+Your sysctl will most likely need to be modified if you're using HTTP.

 ## pprof